 Champagne and chocolate-covered strawberries are classics, but consider diversifying your offerings to maximize profits.
 Pre-batch cocktails and desserts that can be made in large quantities will help lower food and labor costs, improving your margins at the end of the day.

 Whichever dessert and drink offerings you choose, don't forget to take pictures.
 At checkout, DoorDash lets you suggest upsell items as an optional modifier with an upcharge, like add a dessert or add a drink, for your guests to add onto their meals.
-An analysis of thousands of DoorDash menus revealed that menu photos were the top factor in determining a merchant's success on the platform.

 Want to add alcohol to your menu?
 DoorDash restaurant partners in locations where alcohol delivery is permitted can easily add alcohol to their to-go menu through the Merchant Portal.